CollinErickson/MVP2005/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This GitHub repo provides PS2 memory cards that have updated rosters for MVP Baseball 2005.
+This GitHub repo provides memory cards that have updated rosters for MVP Baseball 2005 on PS2.

 This will only work for the PS2 version of MVP Baseball 2005, not for other platforms or games.